Logical Node Roles

 • Parsing incoming data

-The HTTP API node handles all types of HTTP request, including those of the ingest node.
+The HTTP API node handles all types of HTTP requests, including those of the ingest node.
 An HTTP API node is visible in the cluster management user interface.
 It uses the local data directory for cache storage of files.

 A node can be configured as an HTTP API node by adding NODE_ROLES=httponly to the configuration of the node.